Vadifire/tweeting/README.md

 ProgramTwo is used to retrieve and print statuses from the home timeline.
 The status author and text will be displayed for each post retrieved.

 ## How To Run

-First, compile and build jar files for Programs One and Two if necessary.
+This codebase depends on the [Twitter4J API](http://twitter4j.org/).
+You can download the API here: http://twitter4j.org/en/index.html#download.

+Create an /out/ folder and run the following command to compile:

+javac -cp twitter4j-core-4.0.7.jar src/main/*.java -d out

+Create a MANIFEST.FM file for the Program(s) you want to run.
+The Main-Class must be specified as ProgramOne or ProgramTwo.
+The Class-Path must include the twitter4j-core-x.x.x.jar file.

+For example:

+Manifest-Version: 1.0
+Main-Class: main.ProgramOne
+Class-Path: lib/twitter4j-core-4.0.7.jar

+Next run the following command to build the jar file(s): jar cvfm [jar-file] [manifest-file] [dirs/files]

+For example:

+jar cvfm ProgramOne.jar src/META-INF/MANIFEST.MF src out lib

-This codebase uses the [Twitter4J API](http://twitter4j.org/).
-To use the API, Twitter authentication is required.
+To use the Twitter API, authentication is required.
 API keys and tokens for authentication can be generated here: https://apps.twitter.com.
 Please follow the configuration instructions here: http://twitter4j.org/en/configuration.html.
 The twitter4j.properties should be placed in the same directory as the jar files if used.

-To run either program from a jar file in command line, cd into the directory containing the jar files and run "java -jar JarName.jar".
+To execute the jar file, run "java -jar JarName.jar".

-ProgramOne requires at least one argument which denotes the status(es) to be posted.
+Note: ProgramOne requires at least one argument which denotes the status(es) to be posted.